 But this is only if you truly make the most of a blog post.
 Below, you’ll find 13 ways to get the most mileage out of that initial investment.
 Don't let your blog posts go to waste!

 Each time you publish a blog post, you should be sharing it on all of your social media accounts, including platforms like Facebook, Twitter, Instagram, LinkedIn, Pinterest, etc. Create a "publishing" check list, and in addition to including things like proofreading and double-checking that links work, include the social platforms you need to share your post on.

 2. Make sure you have a budget for promoting your content.

-3. Create graphics to represent the blog post and share on Instagram (and maybe Pinterest).
+3. Create graphics to represent the blog post to share on Instagram (and maybe Pinterest).

 After reading #1, you might be wondering how you're supposed to share a blog post on Instagram and Pinterest.
 Create a simple graphic that represents the blog post to share—something that will get people curious and encourage them to want to read more.
-Canva and PicMonkey are both free services that offer simple design tools.
+(If you’re not a design whiz, I recommend Canva and PicMonkey—these are both free services that offer simple design tools.)